 Differences Between Properties and Variables

-- Variable: A single location in memory.
+A variable always has a location in memory.

 You make a variable with one declaration statement.

 You make a local variable in a procedure, and it is available only in that procedure.